-Having got your acoustic insulation and floating floor setup you should already be noticing significant reductions in the amount of noise travelling through your floor.
+When your acoustic insulation and floating floor are set up, you’ll no doubt notice significant reductions in the amount of noise traveling through your floor.

-If you do not want to install carpet then your options are limited beyond the floating floor but we strongly recommend at least laying a rug down to help muffle sound.
+We strongly recommend at least laying a rug down to help muffle the sound.

 The Benefits of Acoustic Underlay

-Acoustic underlay has several great benefits on top of being a great sound insulator:
+Acoustic underlay has many useful benefits on top of being a great sound insulator:

-It helps prevent heat escaping through your floor.
+- It helps prevent heat from escaping through your floor.

-It reduces airflow meaning dust particles are prevented from getting into your room (so it is good for people, such as myself, with dust allergies).
+- It reduces airflow, meaning dust particles are prevented from getting into your room.
+This makes it beneficial for people with dust allergies.